phu142857/chatappJava-NodejsServer/README.md

 - Check username/password in connection string
 - Check if IP whitelist has added `0.0.0.0/0` (for development)
 - Check if database user has read/write permissions

+### Video/Audio calls not connecting

+**Error: ICE connection failed or calls not working**
+- Check if TURN server is configured correctly in `.env`
+- Verify TURN server is accessible: `stunclient YOUR_TURN_SERVER_IP 3478`
+- Check firewall allows UDP port 3478 and RTP range (49152-65535)
+- For self-hosted TURN: Ensure `external-ip` in coturn config matches your public IP
+- Test TURN server using [Trickle ICE tool](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/)
+- If using cloud TURN service, verify credentials are correct
+- Check server logs for TURN connection errors
+- Ensure `TURN_URL` format is correct: `turn:IP:PORT` or `turn:domain.com:PORT`

+**Note:** Without TURN server, calls may fail when users are behind symmetric NAT or strict firewalls.
+TURN server relays traffic when direct connection is not possible.

 ---